 Tennis Elbow describes a similar pain as Golfer’s Elbow but the pain occurs on the outside of your elbow near the bony bump and is tender to the touch.

 Healing Golfer’s Elbow or Tennis Elbow can be a lengthy process.
 Applying ice, taking anti-inflammatory medication and using splints or wraps to relieve stress, reduce pain and allow the tendons to heal can all help.
-Wraps like the 3pp Elbow Wrap and the NEW 3pp Elbow POP Splint can relieve pain and swelling without causing nerve problems.
-The Elbow Wrap won’t slip or roll, making it easy and comfortable to wear while playing golf.
+Wraps like the 3pp Elbow Wrap and the 3pp Elbow POP Splint can relieve pain and swelling without causing nerve problems.
+These Wraps won’t slip or roll, making it easy and comfortable to wear while playing golf.

 To help prevent future golfing-related injuries, take time to stretch your arms, elbows and wrists before you play.
 Warming up with some easy practice swings before you begin a round of golf or start hitting at the driving range can also help.
 Stretching and strengthening the key muscles can help to increase your flexibility and endurance and ultimately help improve your game.Like what you’ve read?
 Click here to subscribe to the blog!

-Looking for More Information on Our Wrist and Elbow Products?
+Looking for More Information on Relieving Your Wrist or Elbow Pain?

 Click on the images below